MSI-Consortium/Python-MSI-Suite/README.md

 Data collected during the experiments are saved locally in CSV format.
 Filenames include participant ID, age, gender, site, and a timestamp for easy identification.
 Example filename: data_001_25_m_vandy_20231115_123456.csv
-### Uploading Data to REDCap
+### Uploading Data to REDCap *(Optional)*
-Collected data are automatically uploaded to REDCap using the provided API credentials.
+If REDCap API credentials are provided, collected data are automatically uploaded to REDCap using the provided API credentials.
 Demographic data and experimental results are stored as separate records for better organization.
+**If no REDCap API URL or API token is provided, the program will run offline and save the data locally without attempting to upload to REDCap.**
 ## Experiment Types
 ### SJ (Simultaneity Judgment)
 Participants judge whether audio and visual stimuli occur simultaneously.